clojure-camp/myclojurecamp/README.md

 - modulo - our homebrew "frameworky" glue code, should only be accessed via `modulo.api`
 - base - set up of non-module stuff, like header, auth - shouldn't be called by any other modules
 - common - utility namespaces for use by modules

+Note:
+ - new modules have to be required in `mycc.base.core` and `mycc.base.client.core`